sagemath/trac_to_gh/Issue 1344.md

 # Issue 1344: make it crystal clear that one should use tar not some .app to extract sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1344

 Original creator: was